 Most if not all of the people who came out to the opera house on George Street on a clear but cold mid-winter evening would not have known quite what to expect.

 As they came into the opera house auditorium, the people that evening could see a large canvas, about ten feet square, hanging down across the front of the stage.
 Hidden “away in the rear of the hall,” as one audience member noted, was “an enclosed square, from which light protrudes.”
-The first impression of one witness on entering the opera hall was that “a magic lantern exhibition” was to take place, which would presumably have made it a somewhat familiar affair.
+The first impression of one witness on entering the opera hall was that “a magic lantern exhibition” was to take place — referring to a common amusement activity of the time, presumably making it a somewhat familiar affair.

 At 7:30 p.m. the theatre lamps were turned down.
 A rhythmic and somehow reassuring clatter came from somewhere at the back of the room.
 (Perhaps the Bradburn’s orchestra began to play to drown out the noise and draw attention forward.)
 Someone was beginning to hand-crank the machine at the back – the Cinématographe projector – at a rate of two revolutions per second, carefully feeding the film past the projection lens.
-An Examiner report explained the procedure:
+An Examiner report took pains to explain the procedure:

 The pictures, about the size of a postage stamp, are on a long, narrow continuous film, nearly a hundred feet in length, and an inch in width, and reproduced by being passed very rapidly before a powerful electric lamp, and magnified to life size.